xxittysnxx/machine-learning/assignment2/README.md

-# Neural Network Classifier for Rice Dataset
+# Tweets Clustering using K-Means
 This repository contains a Python script for training and evaluating a neural network classifier on the Rice dataset.
 The classifier aims to predict the variety of rice (Cammeo or Osmancik) based on various features.

 ## Prerequisites